petertasker/practical-python/README.md

 You can use [send_sms.py](https://github.com/petertasker/practical-python/tree/master/sms-next-lol-game/app.py) to send a `POST` request for you, but you'll need to provide a number.

+---

-## 📰 Article Summariser and Image generator
+## 📰 Project 4: Article Summariser and Image generator

 This project takes a news article URL, generates a summarised version using a transformer model, and overlays that summary text onto cropped versions of the article's header image, formatted for vertical screens (1080x1920).
 It uses `newspaper3k` for scraping, Hugging Face Transformers for summarisation, and wand for image editing.
 Output images are saved with captions near the top and bottom, ready for mobile viewing or sharing.